superduper-io/superduper/docs/content/use_cases/fine_tune_llm_on_database.md

 ## Start your cluster

 :::note
-Starting a SuperDuperDB cluster is useful in production and model development if you want to enable scalable compute, access to the models by multiple users for collaboration, monitoring.
+Starting a superduper cluster is useful in production and model development if you want to enable scalable compute, access to the models by multiple users for collaboration, monitoring.